LMFuhr/Clarithromycin-Model/Evaluation/report/markdown_for_pdf/report.md

 #### 2.2.2.2	Model Verification

-The following studies were used for model verification:
+The following studies were used for model verification (test data):

 | Publication                         | Arm / Treatment / Information used for model building        |
 | :---------------------------------- | :----------------------------------------------------------- |